-Electrician Pasadena installs and maintains power wiring for lighting systems, appliances, and control devices.
+Electrician installs and maintains power wiring for lighting systems, appliances, and control devices.
 They are also qualified to inspect electrical equipment.
 A high school diploma is required to get started in this trade career.
 Some technical colleges offer a career diploma in electrical technology.

 The skills required to become an electrician are very valuable.
 You can earn a good salary and have a stable career in this field.

 Electricians are responsible for the installation, repair, and maintenance of electrical systems.
 They may work on residential, commercial, or industrial sites.
 In addition, they may specialize in areas such as outdoor wiring, lighting fixtures, and circuits.